junruxiong/IncarnaMind/README.md

 #### 2.3.
 Chat and ask any questions

-And wait for the script to require your input like the below.
+Wait for the script to require your input like the below.

 ```shell
 Human:
 ```

+#### 2.4.
+Others

+Enable/disable logging

 ## 🚫 Limitations